28 Jul 2021

 Here we can see that zero fails within the 95% confidence limit values and we can therefore say there is no significant difference between the given value of 0.0039 and zero so a single point calibration is justified.

-There are many more considerations when performing regression analysis then just looking at these values but it is a good starting point to understanding your calibrations and answer our first question: single point or multipoint?
+There are many more considerations when performing regression analysis than just looking at these values but it is a good starting point to understanding your calibrations and answer our first question: single point or multipoint?